Bill

 Bill Summary

-An Act relating to environment and natural resources; creating the Oklahoma Biosolids Land Application Research Pilot Program Act; requiring the Pilot Program be administered by the Department of Environmental Quality in cooperation with Oklahoma State University; providing for expiration of Pilot Program; listing requirements for the Pilot Program; requiring certain annual report be submitted; listing requirements for annual report; authorizing partnerships with private landowners; limiting liability; making certain exemption; requiring certain documentation be kept; authorizing funding; requiring deposit of funds in certain revolving fund; creating the Oklahoma Biosolids Land Application Research Pilot Program Act Revolving Fund; describing fund; providing for content of fund; providing for deposits and expenditures; providing for codification; and providing an effective date.
+An Act relating to environment and natural resources; creating the Oklahoma Biosolids Land Application Research Pilot Program Act; requiring the Department of Environmental Quality to administer Pilot Program in cooperation with Oklahoma State University; providing for expiration of the Pilot Program; listing requirements for the Pilot Program; requiring submission of certain annual report; listing requirements for annual report; authorizing partnerships with private landowners; limiting liability; making certain exemption; requiring certain documentation be kept; authorizing funding; requiring deposit of funds in certain revolving fund; creating the Oklahoma Biosolids Land Application Research Pilot Program Act Revolving Fund; describing fund; providing for content of fund; providing for deposits and expenditures; providing for codification; and providing an effective date.

 AI Summary

 This bill establishes the Oklahoma Biosolids Land Application Research Pilot Program Act, creating a five-year pilot program administered by the Department of Environmental Quality (DEQ) in cooperation with Oklahoma State University (OSU).
-The program aims to research the safe and effective application of biosolids, which are treated sewage sludge, to agricultural lands.
-Key provisions include identifying study plots, developing protocols for evaluating nutrient content, screening for contaminants like PFAS (per- and polyfluoroalkyl substances, a group of man-made chemicals), and assessing application rates and soil health impacts.
-The program will also conduct environmental studies on water quality, soil residuals, and air quality, and explore regulatory models for biosolids application.
-OSU will coordinate with the DEQ and may use biosolids from municipal wastewater treatment facilities that meet federal and state standards, while also providing outreach and education to stakeholders.
-An annual report detailing findings, data, and recommendations will be submitted to state officials and the DEQ.
-The program allows for partnerships with private landowners, who will be protected from liability for environmental impacts resulting from following program protocols.
-Biosolids used in the pilot program will be exempt from certain state permitting requirements for research purposes, provided they meet DEQ and EPA (Environmental Protection Agency) standards.
-Funding for the program can come from various sources, including legislative appropriations, grants, and private contributions, with all funds deposited into a newly created Oklahoma Biosolids Land Application Research Pilot Program Act Revolving Fund.
-This act will become effective on November 1, 2026.
+The program aims to research the safe and effective application of biosolids, which are treated sewage sludge, on agricultural lands by identifying study plots, developing application protocols that include testing for nutrients, pathogens, contaminants like PFAS (perfluoroalkyl and polyfluoroalkyl substances), heavy metals, and pharmaceuticals, and assessing application rates and soil amendment practices.
+It will also conduct agronomic research on crop yields and soil health, environmental impact studies on water and air quality, and evaluate regulatory models for Oklahoma.
+The program will utilize biosolids from municipal wastewater treatment facilities that meet DEQ and EPA (Environmental Protection Agency) standards and will provide outreach and education to farmers and municipalities.
+Annual reports detailing findings, data, and recommendations will be submitted to state officials and the DEQ.
+The program can partner with private landowners, who will be shielded from liability for environmental impacts resulting from following program protocols, and biosolids used in the program will be exempt from state permitting requirements for controlled research purposes, provided DEQ and EPA standards are met.
+Funding for the program can come from various sources, including legislative appropriations and federal grants, with funds deposited into a newly created revolving fund for the DEQ.

 Committee Categories